xpipe-io/xpipe/README.md

 - Automatically login into a shell in your favourite terminal with one click (no need to fill password prompts, etc.)
 - Works for all kinds of shells.
 This includes command shells (e.g. bash, PowerShell, cmd, etc.) and database shells (e.g. PSQL Shell)
-- Comes with integrations for all commonly used terminals in Windows and Linux
+- Comes with integrations for all commonly used terminals for all operating systems
 - Exclusively uses established CLI tools and therefore works out of the box on most systems and doesn't require any additional setup
 - Allows you to customize the launched shell's init environment